peteresnick/6838bis/draft-ietf-mediaman-6838bis.md

 Media types in the standards tree MUST NOT have faceted names, unless they are grandfathered in using the process described in {{grandfather}}.

-The "owner" of a media type registered in the standards tree is assumed to be the standards-related organization itself.
+The change controller of a media type registered in the standards tree is assumed to be the standards-related organization itself.
 Modification or alteration of the specification uses the same level of processing (e.g., a registration submitted on Standards Track can be revised in another Standards Track RFC, but cannot be revised in an Informational RFC) required for the initial registration.

 Standards-tree registrations from recognized standards-related organizations are submitted directly to the IANA, where they will undergo Expert Review {{Section 4.5 of !RFC8126}} prior to approval.
 In this case, the Expert Reviewer(s) will, among other things, ensure that the required specification provides adequate documentation.